nachomartinr/CarND-PID-Control-P8/README.md

 For this project I implemented a PID control in order to allow a car to drive around a race track.

 **P** is the proportional term that actuates according to the Cross-Track Error (CTE).
 A high P-coefficient allows the car to drive the error to zero faster.
 However, it causes the car to overshoot and oscillate.
-The derivat ive term **D** takes into account the current error change rate, an thus reduces overshooting, allowing the car to stay closer to the reference line.
+The derivative term **D** takes into account the current error change rate, an thus reduces overshooting, allowing the car to stay closer to the reference line.
 Finally, to account for errors that may cause drift, an integral term **I** is introduced.
 The integral term accumulates past errors, and drives the car in the opposite direction of the sum of past errors.